A circus in Germany is fighting against animal cruelty by ditching flesh and blood animal performers for holographic ones.

 Birger Wunderlich at Bluebox stated: “We have been using Optoma projectors for 6 years and have consistently had a very positive experience in price, performance, and reliability.
 We needed a high contrast projector with great colors for the 3D effect and the ZU850’s 2,000,000:1 contrast is perfect for this project.”

-Long history of cruelty
+The long history of cruelty

 Animals are often struck or beaten if they misbehave and their training may involve the use of electric shocks.
 Animals can also experience loneliness and depression as there is often just a single species in each show.
 Animals have been used in live circus shows since 1782.